frwd-1/sybil-defender/README.md

-## Summary
+## Overview

 The Sybil Defender identifies and labels Sybil Attack clusters operating on EVM chains.
-This includes Ethereum, Arbitrum, Optimism, Polygon, Binance Smart Chain, Avalanche, and Fantom.
-It monitors transactions to detect patterns that may indicate Sybil behavior, such as Airdrop Farming, Governance Attacks, and Wash Trading/Market Manipulation.
+For now, this includes Ethereum, Arbitrum, Optimism, Polygon, Binance Smart Chain, Avalanche, and Fantom.
+It monitors transactions to detect patterns that may indicate Sybil behavior, including Airdrop Farming, Governance Attacks, and Wash Trading/Market Manipulation.

 ## Features